PremiseWP/Premise-WP/README.md

 ---

-## Premise JS

-Since Version 1.4.0, we organized all the JavaScript used in Premise WP.

----

 ## Premise Hooks

 Premise includes a variety of hooks that you can use to change or customize the way Premise behaves in your project.
 Here is a list of hooks and a brief description of what each hook does.